Green Driver State Incentives in Georgia

 Commercial Alternative Fuel Vehicle (AFV) Tax Credit

-This tax credit begins July 15, 2015 and applies to new commercial medium-duty and heavy-duty vehicles operating on at least 90% alternative fuels including electricity, propane, natural gas, and hydrogen fuel.
+This tax credit ended June 30, 2017 and applies to new commercial medium-duty and heavy-duty vehicles operating with alternative fuels including electricity, propane, natural gas, and hydrogen fuel.

 Federal Tax Credits for Fuel-Efficient Vehicle Owners